Bearer Tokens & Access Control

 -

-token: Primary index.
-A random string validated by the Authorizer.
-It serves as a bearer token used for authorizing requests to non-public endpoints via the Authorization header. -
+token: Primary index, a random string.
+It serves as a bearer token used for authorizing requests to non-public endpoints via the Authorization header.
+It is also used as the authentication token for connecting to the API's WebSocket (if private) and for sending messages to private WebSocket actions. -

 expires_at: The token's time to live (in seconds).
-DynamoDB automatically deletes the token when it expires. -
+DynamoDB automatically deletes the token when it expires (not immediately, just best-effort). -

 role: A global secondary index that can hold any string, typically used to represent the permission group name associated with the user. -

-permissions: Defines the endpoints accessible by this token.
-It must follow the format:HTTPMETHOD_OR_ALL endpoint_route, separated by a comma and a space.
-Example:"GET /users/*, POST /orders, ALL /admin/**".
+permissions: Defines the REST endpoints and WebSocket actions accessible by this token.
+It must follow any of the formats:HTTPMETHOD_OR_ALL endpoint_routeorWS channel_name.action_name, separated by a comma and a space.
+Example:"GET /users/*, POST /orders, ALL /admin/**, WS echo.ping, WS samplechannel.*, WS *.*".

 You can manage the contents of the auth_tokens table using the DynamoDB client from boto3.